0cjs/sedoc/8bit/floppy.md

                 GND  27 28  write protect
                 GND  29 30  read data

+Also see [[ibus-pinout]] for PC-style pinout that can be used with a twist in the cable when both drives are jumpered as "B":

+                GND  9  10  motor enable 0
+                GND  11 12  drive select 1
+                GND  13 14  drive select 0
+                GND  15 16  motor enable 1

 Later new signals ([Wikipedia][wp-fddi]:

     J1 data     GND  1   2  /REDWC density sel (0=HD 1=DD) host→drive